 Could it have been avoided?
-There are four things at play here: phishing, the breadth of your managed detection and response (MDR) service, incident response, and endpoint detection and response (EDR).
+There are four things at play here: phishing, the breadth of your extended detection and response (XDR) service, incident response, and endpoint detection and response (EDR).

 Phishing is a common problem, but .
 You know what you need to do, but you ignore it as a non-issue because your employees have done the phishing simulations, and everything was caught—this confirmation bias can put your data at risk.

 The threat landscape is continuously changing, and you can’t account for user behavior.
 Users have to understand that the onus is on everyone and that even they could be an unwilling internal threat.
 (And to be clear, in most cases, an internal threat doesn’t mean the user is purposely sabotaging the system.
 It’s usually that a user made a mistake—like clicking on a bad link—that happened to have very big consequences).

 Sticking with our scenario above, the user clicked on a phishing link that started a ransomware kill chain.
 Ransomware is malware sent out by a bad actor .